vgatherps/beautiful-jekyll/_posts/2020-03-17-discriminant.md

 Some years ago, at a now-defunct company, I wrote a nifty SIMD scanner to quickly discover "interesting" fields in a complex message format.
 After getting the parse time around a microsecond, I considered my work finished and moved on.

-Thinking back, I realized most of these messages probably came in some set of fixed layouts instead of being truly dynamic.
+I recently realized most of these messages probably came in some set of fixed layouts instead of being truly dynamic.
 Instead of searching the whole message for individual entries, it should be possible to check for a given layout by examining a small subset of bytes.

-Using SIMD would then allow one to check an entire group of layouts in one go.
+It turns out this can be done very, very, efficiently - costing about ~40 cycles per message.

 The full code can be found [here](https://github.com/vgatherps/discriminant)